icshwi/etherlabmaster/README.md

 ## Notice
-* It may work with only **Generic EtherCAT Device Driver**.
-With limited resources, we cannot test this repository with other device drivers.
-And pull requests for other supports are always welcome!
 * If the system has already the etherlab master kernel configuration, please don't use this before cleaning up all existent configuration.

 ## Rules